-The press ended up discovering Helen’s true identity while she was there because she dropped a receipt for a prescription in her hotel in Poughkeepsie.
+Unfortunately, the press ended up discovering Helen’s true identity while she was there, because she dropped a receipt for a prescription in her hotel in Poughkeepsie.
 The Chicago press went to the Kirsch’s home and pestered Helen’s family.
 The following is an excerpt from The Chicago Tribune dated July 27, 1906 in which her mother Annie Heinzen Kirsch gives a statement:

 Authorities were prepared to bring him back to Chicago until his roommate at the Gentry house gave him an alibi.
 Constantine was released.
 His mother sent him back to her hometown in Italy anyway.
-There was even a story that Constantine’s mother had him kidnapped to Europe to keep him safe the year before.
+There was even a story that Constantine’s mother had him kidnapped to Europe to keep him safe during the previous year.

 Meanwhile, new evidence came to light in an older, similar murder in Colorado.
-Chicago police finally decided to re-apprehend Constantine when a man that rode a ship with him between Europe and America came forward saying he confessed to the murder of Mrs. Gentry.
+Chicago police finally decided to re-apprehend Constantine when a man that had been on a ship with him while they traveled between Europe and America came forward saying he confessed to the murder of Mrs. Gentry.

-Over a year after the murder of Mrs. Louise Gentry and after Constantine had travelled between three continents spending time in Italy and Argentina with the help of his mother, a girl he had loved and left in Brooklyn gave him up to the police.
-Constantine was apprehended on the docks minutes before he could board a ship to Italy with a ticket his mother had provided.
+Over a year after the murder of Mrs. Louise Gentry, and after Constantine had travelled between three continents spending time in Italy and Argentina with the help of his mother, a girl he had loved and left in Brooklyn gave him up to the police.
+Constantine was apprehended on the docks minutes before he could board a ship to Italy with a ticket his mother had bought for him.

 Assistant Chief Schuettler went to NY to bring him back to Chicago himself.
 The case had gained so much nationwide attention that passengers on the train Schuettler and Constantine boarded in New York to head to Chicago asked for Costantine’s autograph!
 He refused.